EzzatELshazly/Sql-Server-Backup/README.md

-# SQL Server Automated Backup to Azure Blob Storage (Ubuntu)
+# Install SQL Server in Ubuntu machine with Automated Backup to Azure Blob Storage.

 ## Overview